tahbee/EconomicTrender/README.md

 # EconomicTrender

+Make sure to have IDLE installed
+Run python version 3 (3.10)
 1) Requests is not a built in module (does not come with the default python installation), so you will have to install it:

 OSX/Linux